ICanBoogie/Operation/README.md

 Redirecting a XHR is not a desirable behavior because although we might want to redirect the user, we still need to get the result of our request first.
 In that case, the value of the `location` property is moved to the `redirect_to` field and the `location` property is set to `null`.
-Thus, the browser redirection is disabled, the response is returned and it's up to the developper to choose if he should honor the redirection or not.
+Thus, the browser redirection is disabled, the response is returned and it's up to the developer to choose if he should honor the redirection or not.